Skip to content

 • Archive Storage: Configurable if standard storage duration is 30 days or more.

-• Enabling replicas creates a redundant copy of the index shards by default;
+• Enabling replicas will automatically create a redundant copy of the index shards;

-To meet the needs of users within the same role in a workspace, configure data reporting limits to determine if a certain type of data triggers a threshold on a "daily" basis.
-Once the threshold is triggered, subsequent reported data will not be written to the database and will be discarded to save resource costs.
+To meet the needs of users with the same role within a workspace, data reporting limits can be configured.
+Based on a "day" dimension, it determines whether a certain type of data has exceeded the threshold.
+Once the threshold is triggered, subsequent data reports will not be written to the database and will be discarded, thus saving resource usage costs.

-As shown, you can configure limits for Metrics, Network (number of hosts), Log entries, APM Trace counts, APM Profile entries, RUM PV counts, and Synthetic Test frequencies.
+As shown in the figure, you can configure limits for Metrics, NETWORK (host counts), log entries, APM Trace counts, APM Profile entries, RUM PV counts, and Synthetic Testing frequencies.

 • 0 indicates that all corresponding data will be discarded without being written, meaning no upper limit;